 Do you have a go-to green sauce recipe in your cookbook?
 You should!
 It can turn a failed recipe into a flavorful one and can be used basically everywhere to make things 100X better.

-The base of this rich green sauce are cashews, which are responsible for the incredible creaminess, think heavy cream kind of texture.
-This recipe cannot be easier, it requires less than 10 ingredients and is ready in 10 minutes.
+The base of this rich green sauce is cashews, which are responsible for the incredible creaminess, think heavy cream kind of texture.
+This recipe cannot be easier.
+It requires less than 10 ingredients and is ready in 10 minutes.
 You start by soaking the cashews overnight and then just blend them with fresh herbs and seasoning.
 That’s all!

-Use this mint green sauce as a salad dressing, in enchiladas, burgers, or in lasagnas (spoiler alert!).
+Use this mint green sauce as a salad dressing in enchiladas, burgers, or lasagnas (spoiler alert!).
 Hot or cold, it’s delicious!
-This sauce is also a great replacement for pesto, I personally like to use it in cold pasta salads to adds a nice touch of freshness.
+This sauce is also a great replacement for pesto, and I personally like to use it in cold pasta salads to add a nice touch of freshness.
 Do you have roasted vegetables leftovers?
 Try dipping them in this sauce!

 - Place the cashews in a large bowl and cover with fresh water.
 Soak overnight, or for at least 8 hours.

 - The next day, drain the cashews and rince them well under cold water.